amandalragone/bamazon/README.md

 2. Navigate to the folder where the code is stored.
 (For example: `cd <Documents>/<my-repository>` )

-3. Use the command `node bamazonCustomer.js` to run the Customer View.
+3. Use the command `node bamazonManager.js` to run the Manager View.

 4. Select which task you need to perform: